 Here's what the content for the ‘setting up your list' chapter looks like now:

 However, the chapter on creating your lead magnet might be 2 days – one for brainstorming and one for creating it, which might need more direction.
-If you also have a license for our List Building Lead Magnets package, you could pull content from there to provide the extra direction.
-Or even give your customers a template for creating their own freebie checklist.
+If you also have a license for our List Building Lead Magnets package, you could pull content from there to provide the extra direction, or even give your customers a template for creating their own freebie checklist.

 The chapter on creating your squeeze page could also be split up, but you could add a short video of your own showing them how to use LeadPages or another tool to create an opt-in page quickly.
 Make sure you add your own affiliate link!

-For example, here's what a pdf of that chapter on ‘setting up your list' could look like as the ‘Day 2' content for your challenge:
+For example, here's what a PDF of that chapter on ‘setting up your list' could look like as the ‘Day 2' content for your challenge:

 Here's another example:

-In our course on Exercises in Creativity and Innovation, people evaluate their creativity characteristics, identify the best environment for their creativity, and they go through several exercises for nurturing their creativity.
+In our course on Exercises in Creativity and Innovation, people evaluate their creativity characteristics, identify the best environment for their creativity, and go through several exercises for nurturing their creativity.
 Then they look at barriers to overcome, some tools to help them out, and they do some review and planning.

-And ideally, you'd also create a Facebook Group like the earlier examples where people can share their successes and obstacles during the challenge.
+There's a workbook with almost all of our courses, so you'll already have something to send along with the relevant chapter.
+Just tailor it to your audience.
+And ideally, you'd also create a Facebook Group like the earlier examples, where people can share their successes and obstacles during the challenge.
 If you already have a Facebook Group, you could ask people to use a hashtag when they post.

 That way, you'll be building a supportive community and giving people something to talk about and learn from.

-As you can see, creating your own 30 Day Challenge (or 10, 14, 60, 90 days) doesn't have to be a mountain of work.
 You can create the core content using Content Sparks products.
 Then spend the remainder of your time on marketing your challenge and interacting with your participants to give them support.

 Are you ready to create your own customer challenge?
 We put together an 8-Step Worksheet you can use for planning your challenge, whether it involves using done-for-you materials from Content Sparks or creating your own from scratch.